kungfusheep/SublimeLinter-contrib-stylelint/README.md

 SublimeLinter-contrib-stylelint
 ================================

-###EARLY ADOPTERS - because of bug [#1](https://github.com/kungfusheep/SublimeLinter-contrib-stylelint/issues/1), you may need to uninstall the plugin, restart and then re-install via package control to get the linter working (version 1.0.1).
-Sorry for the inconvenience.

 This linter plugin for [SublimeLinter][docs] provides an interface to [stylelint][stylelint-github].
 It will be used with files that have the “css” and "css3" syntax.

 ## Installation